LHNCBC/ucum-lhc/README.md

 ### Using the code

-The ucum-lhc.min.js file (which is the minimized version of the ucum-lhc.js file )includes the source code you need for the validation, conversion and commensurable units functions as well as the ucum code definitions file.
+The ucum-lhc.min.js file (which is the minimized version of the ucum-lhc.js file) includes the source code you need for the validation, conversion and commensurable units functions as well as the ucum code definitions file.
 We assume that your main motivation for including the ucum-lhc code is to have those capabilities for units of measure on your system.

 #### Server side
-To access those capabilities from your server side code, require the package and create a UcumLhcUtils object that contains those functions.
+To access those capabilities from your server side code, require the npm package and create a UcumLhcUtils object that contains those functions.

-    var ucum = require(./dist/ucum-lhc");
+    var ucum = require('@lhncbc/ucum-lhc');
     var utils = ucum.UcumLhcUtils.getInstance();

 #### Client side